microsoft/language-server-protocol/protocol.md

 #### <a name="cancelRequest"></a> Cancellation Support

->**New:** The base protocol now offers support for request cancellation.
+The base protocol offers support for request cancellation.
 To cancel a request, a notification message with the following properties is sent:

 _Notification_:
 * method: '$/cancelRequest'